Budgand History, Family Crest & Coats of Arms

 Important Dates for the Budgand family

 This web page shows only a small excerpt of our Budgand research.
-Another 167 words (12 lines of text) are included under the topic Early Budgand History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Budgand History in all our PDF Extended History products and printed products wherever possible.

 Budgand Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Budgand include Bugden, Bugdon, Budgen and others.

 Early Notables of the Budgand family (pre 1700)

 More information is included under the topic Early Budgand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Budgand family